Register for the Webinar –Transform Field Service with Zuper & HubSpot

 • Drone – LiDAR and Photogrammetry

-Google Sensors
+Google sensors

 The Google sensors come with tilt sensors, a camera, and a compass.
 The sensors detect and analyze the topography by sensing the emitted radiation traveling back and forth.
 Sensors allow tracking of the clouds in the area to predict possible climatic conditions.